moddio/moddio-docs/workspaces/inline-editing.md

 ```

 ## action aliases

-In inline-editing, we have many action aliases to simplified function calling, here is the table
+> In inline-editing, we have many action aliases to simplified function calling, here is the table
+no worries! the complete suggestions will help you, no need to remember these aliases

 | Function Name | Alias |
 | --- | --- |